emretepedev/hardhat-finder/README.md

 # hardhat-finder

-Hardhat plugin to get compiler outputs of contracts.
+Hardhat plugin to find compiler outputs of contracts.

 ## What